chaseruskin/orbit/docs/src/starting/starting.md

 This section walks you the basic steps to get Orbit up and running on your local computer.

 > ### Command Line Notation
-> Throughout the tutorials and the rest of the book, commands will be shown that are used in the terminal.
-Lines that are entered in a terminal are denoted by starting with a $.
-The $ is just a special marker; it is not to be entered with the command.
-Lines that don't start with a $ are typically the output of the previous command.
+> Throughout this book there are commands shown that are used in a terminal.
+Lines that are entered in a terminal are denoted by starting with a `$`.
+The `$` is just a special marker; it is not to be entered with the command.
+Lines that don't start with a `$` are typically the output of the previous command.
+Large segments of code blocks are typically contents of a file.

 There are two processes to obtaining and maintaining Orbit:
 1. [Installing](./installing.md)